bitomule/Blog/Content/drafts/My list of Publish plugins.md

 title: My list of Publish plugins
 ---

-If you have already read my posts about getting started with publish and automatic your deploy you may also be interested in what plugins I use to make my life easier.
+If you have already read my posts about getting started with publish and automatic your deploy, you may also be interested in what plugins I use to make my life easier.
 This is my list of Publish plugins:

 ## Splash

-The obvious one.
-If you’re using Publish to deploy your site it quite possible you are interested in showing code snippets in your posts.
+This is the more obvious one.
+If you’re using Publish to deploy your site, is quite possible you are interested in showing code snippets in your posts.
 Splash is also created by John Sundell and it creates a nice HTML formatted snipped from Swift code.
-You have other options for other languages but if you’re just interested in Swift Splash is the best option.
+You have other options for other languages, but if you’re just interested in Swift Splash is the best option.

 ### How to add it